 The smallest and most common of the 8 bear species is the black bear.
 And they only live in North America.
 Can you name the other species?
 (Answer at the end)

 Bears eat just about anything making them omnivores.
 They love berries, nuts, grasses, fish, small mammals, carrion (dead animals) and birdseed from your feeders.
 Which is why we take our feeders in every night!

 When winter arrives, they stay dormant in a den they have made out of leaves, branches and other forest material.
 During this time, they don’t eat or drink anything.
 Hmmm.
 That doesn’t sound fun!

 As apex predators, they keep our ecosystem healthy.
 But how?

 Well, to begin with, they clean up dead animal carcasses which can spread disease to other animals.

 They disperse seeds throughout their territory.
 If you have ever seen bear poop, you know what we mean!

 Bears also love to dig for insects which mixes up the soil nutrients to help surrounding plants grow.

-Take bird feeders in at night.
+Take bird feeders in at night as bears love to eat the seed.
 We do leave our hummingbird feeders out and have had them knocked down a couple of times by bears.
 But they don’t get hit as often as the seed feeders.

 Slow down in known bear areas so you don’t accidentally run into one on the road.